 The keyword section of the main ads page allows you to see all the search terms your ads are showing for.
 You will be able to see how many impressions each search term is getting.
 If you notice that your ad is showing for a search term that is not related to your business, then you will want to add that term as a negative keyword.

 For example, if you own a wine store, and your ad is showing for “wine glasses,” but you don’t sell glasses, then you will want to add the word “glasses” as a negative search term.
 This way your ad will no longer show for this term.

 You can do this by navigating to the keywords section, selecting “View: Keywords” and clicking “Negative keywords.”

 You want your ads to generate as much relevant traffic as possible to your site, within your specified budget.
 Generally, you can expect a good click through rate on a top positioned search ad to be between 1 and 3%.
 That means for every 100 times a keyword gets searched, your ad is getting clicked somewhere between 1 and 3 times.

-Armed with that data you can throw out the ads with low click through rates.
-Then you can take what you have learned from your ads with high click through rates, to try and continually improve.
+Armed with that data, you can pause the ads with low click through rates.
+Then you can take what you have learned from your ads with high click through rates to try and continually improve.
 Creating new ads is easy, just click the links below: